meeku18/detectify/README.md

 ## Building an Object Detection Model

-Learn how to build an object detection model with Ultralytics YOLO and Roboflow by following our comprehensive guide [here](link-to-guide).
+Learn how to build an object detection model with Ultralytics YOLO and Roboflow <a href='https://docs.ultralytics.com/models/yolov8/'>Here</a>.

 ## Current Limitations

 - Difficulty in identifying and purchasing products featured in video content.
 - Lack of seamless integration between video content and e-commerce platforms.
+- Large processing time of video content.

 ## Customer Pain Points